Stage Information for Neuroblastoma

 - Curie score: The Curie score is a semiquantitative scoring system developed to predict the extent and severity of mIBG-avid disease.
 The use of the Curie scoring system was assessed as a prognostic marker for response and survival with mIBG-avid, stage 4 newly diagnosed high-risk neuroblastoma (N = 280), treated on the Children’s Oncology Group (COG) protocol COG-A3973 (NCT00004188).
 Patients with a Curie score greater than 2 after induction therapy had a significantly worse event-free survival (EFS) than those with scores less than 2 (3-year EFS, 15.4% ± 5.3% for Curie score >2 vs. 44.9% ± 3.9% for Curie score ≤2; P < .001).
 A postinduction Curie score greater than 2 identified a cohort of patients at greater risk of an event, independent of other known neuroblastoma factors, including age, MYCN status, ploidy, mitosis-karyorrhexis index, and histologic grade.

-- SIOPEN score: A retrospective study of 58 stage 4 patients from the German Pediatric Oncology Group compared the prognostic value of the Curie and SIOPEN scoring methods.
+- SIOPEN score: The SIOPEN independently developed an mIBG scan scoring system that divided the body into 12 segments, rather than nine, and assigned six degrees, rather than four, of mIBG uptake in each segment.
+A retrospective study of 58 stage 4 patients from the German Pediatric Oncology Group compared the prognostic value of the Curie and SIOPEN scoring methods.
 At diagnosis, a Curie score of 2 or less and a SIOPEN score of 4 or less (best cutoff) at diagnosis were correlated to significantly better EFS and overall survival, compared with higher scores.
 After four cycles of induction, those with complete response by mIBG had a better outcome than those with residual uptake, but after six cycles, there was no significant difference.